ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/QualityControlChecker/README.md

 These are found within .github/workflows
 In this repo
+- QualityControlCheckerNHSE.yml
-- NamingSystemChecker.yml
+- QualityControlCheckerUKCore.yml

 In the NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN repo
-- NamingSystemChecker.yml
+- QualityControlChecker.yml

-- In the NHSDigital/NHSEngland-FHIR-ImplementationGuide
+In the NHSDigital/NHSEngland-FHIR-ImplementationGuide repo
-- NamingSystemChecker.yml
+- QualityControlChecker.yml